-The Landing Tables:
+The Landing Tables

-The Landing Tables, dated 14 April 1944, are available for Group 332 and are given below in an abbreviated form.
+The Landing Tables, dated 14 April 1944, are available for Group 332 and are given below.
 These give the vehicle and personnel loads for the twelve LST2 of this group.
 No tables have been found for Group 333.
 Tables for six LST2 and three LST1 of Group L1 are available below: